-The offering price of our common stock is substantially higher than the net tangible book value of approximately \$(602.73) per share, based on our existing capital stock as of December 31, 2005.
-As a result, based on the initial public offering price of \$9.00 per share, purchasers of our common stock in this offering will incur immediate and substantial dilution of \$5.79 per share, representing the difference between our proforma net tangible book value per share after giving effect to this offering and the initial public offering price, and will incur \$0.03 additional dilution if outstanding stock options and warrants with exercise prices below the public offering price are exercised.
+The offering price of our common stock will be substantially higher than the net tangible book value per share of our existing capital stock as of December 31, 2005.
+As a result, based on an assumed initial public offering price of \$12.00 per share, purchasers of our common stock in this offering will incur immediate and substantial dilution of \$8.05 per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering and the assumed initial public offering price, and will incur \$0.08 additional dilution if outstanding stock options and warrants with exercise prices below the public offering price are exercised.
 See "Dilution" for a more detailed discussion of the dilution new investors will incur in this offering.